FAC-Sixteen/Smoothie-bar/README.md

 ### To-do stretchies ✨✨

 - [ ] Make an API call in the backend for nutrutional info

 ## Day 1

+- We coded as a team on one laptop
 - We planned and wrote down a detailed file structure - we found writing this out really helped with structuring our code later on
 - We wrote out our core express server files - app.js & index.js
 - Wrote out a very basic handlebars template, added some partials